 We have taken it to the park for play dates.
 We have used it on family night for an activity.

 Zare still plays just with the frog, Prince Naveen—kissing him and telling him the story of the Princess and the Frog—but she also likes to play the Kiss the Frog Bean Bag Toss.

-All Zare’s little play pals want one even the boys it seems.
-It would make a great gift idea.!
+All Zare’s little play pals want one even the boys.
+It makes a great gift!

 What imaginative play would your child come up with?